-- 1. Acetyl CoA binds with a 4-carbon molecule to form a 6-carbon molecule. - 2.
-The 6-carbon molecule loses a carbon in the form of CO_2 .
-This releases an electron and a hydrogen atom to form NADH from NAD+. - 3.
+- Acetyl CoA (2-C) binds with a 4-carbon molecule to form a 6-carbon molecule.
+CoA returns to prep reactions. - The 6-carbon molecule loses a carbon in the form of CO2.
+This releases an electron and a hydrogen atom to form NADH from NAD+.

 The new 5-carbon molecule loses a carbon in the form of CO2.
 This releases an electron and a hydrogen atom to form NADH from NAD+.
 As well, ATP is formed.